lehuygiang28/vphim/README.md

   <h3>🌟 Your Personal Movie Library, Anytime, Anywhere 🌟</h3>
 </div>

+> ⚠️ **IMPORTANT LEGAL NOTICE**: This project is for educational purposes only.
+Please read the [DISCLAIMER.md](./DISCLAIMER.md) file before using this software.

 ## 📖 What is VePhim?

 VePhim is a feature-rich platform where you can watch movies online for free.
 Think of it as your personal movie library accessible anytime, anywhere with an internet connection.
 With a clean, modern interface and powerful features, VePhim delivers a premium streaming experience without the premium price tag.